pmonks/bot-giphy/README.md

 #### :giphy

 Configuration that controls how the bot calls the Giphy APIs.
-The most import
+The most important (and only mandatory) setting being a Giphy API Key, which can be obtained [here](https://developers.giphy.com/).

 #### :accept-connections-interval